wpilibsuite/frc-docs/source/docs/software/advanced-controls/system-identification/loading-data.rst

 After the file loads, look for a ``string`` type entry with a name containing "state".
 Drag this entry into the Data Selector pane's Test State slot.

-.. note:: SysIdRoutine will name the entry "sysid-test-state-mechanism", where "mechanism" is the name passed to the ``Mechanism`` contructor or the subsystem name.
+.. note:: SysIdRoutine will name the entry "sysid-test-state-mechanism", where "mechanism" is the name passed to the ``Mechanism`` constructor or the subsystem name.

 .. image:: images/log-loaded.png
     :alt: Log Loader and Data Selector panes showing the test state entry and where to move it